Opportunity at National Institute of Standards and Technology (NIST)

 Mensch AE, Cleary TG: International Journal of Heat and Mass Transfer 143 (11): 118444, 2019

-Thermal fluids; Heat transfer measurements; Heat transfer modeling; Fire detection; Smoke measurements; Soot measurements; Ember measurements
+Thermal fluids; Heat transfer measurements; Heat transfer modeling; Fire detection; Smoke measurements; Soot measurements; Firebrand measurements

 Open to U.S. citizens

 Open to Postdoctoral applicants